 Meaney also stresses the importance of learning vocabulary before attending a class.
 It helps to feel like you “speak the language” of the topic before attempting to grasp challenging new material.
-For example, you don’t want to look like you’ve seen a ghost when the educator says a word like enthalpy in a psychrometrics course.
+For example, you don’t want to look like you’ve seen a ghost when the educator says a word like enthalpy.

 Look for opportunities to tutor difficult subjects

 Meaney also gives a seemingly counterintuitive piece of advice for students: seek opportunities to tutor confusing subjects.
-Tutoring increases a student’s investment in the subject by making them accountable for your classmates’ successes.
+Tutoring increases a student’s investment in the subject by making them accountable for their classmates’ successes.

 Take a class with a friend

 Taking a class with a friend is also a good strategy for getting the most from remote education.
 Studying with a buddy is useful for filling the gaps in learning.
 One person may better understand a topic than the other and vice versa.